superdinmc/do-a-barrel-roll/README.md

   - You may want to increase this value if players with bad connections are getting kicked despite having the mod installed.

 These options can all be configured via the same methods as the `allowThrusting` option.

+It is also possible to allow specific players to bypass configured restrictions by giving them level 2 operator status or the `do_a_barrel_roll.ignore_config` permission.